simeng-yang/Sorting-Efficiencies/README.md

 4. Quick sort
 5. Bucket sort

-Bucket sort is also explained, but not computationally tested with a data set.

 Attached is an analysis of the efficiencies of tested sorting algorithms, the raw data and test results.